walter0916/Stadium-front-end/README.md

 ## Features

 - **Customizable Dashboard:** Personalize your dashboard by adding the soccer leagues you are interested in.
-Get quick access to league pages and trending blogs.
+Get quick access to league pages, trending blogs, upcoming matches for favorite teams, and favorite players' information.

-- **League Pages:** Explore dedicated pages for each soccer league, featuring blogs, comments, and a vibrant community of fans.
+- **League Pages:** Explore dedicated pages for each soccer league, featuring blogs, comments, team standings, match schedules, and a vibrant community of fans.

 - **Trending Blogs:** Discover the hottest blogs curated from users across the platform.
 Like, dislike, and engage with trending content.

 - **Team Communities:** Join communities for your favorite teams.
 Connect with fellow fans, share updates, and engage in discussions.

+- **Favorite Teams & Players :** Keep track of your favorite teams' upcoming matches and favorite players' performance.
+Visit player info pages to view detailed information and current stats.

 - **User Interaction:** Like and dislike posts, comment on blogs, and reply to other users.
 Foster a dynamic and interactive community.